 The mission of TSTT is to recruit, mentor, and train culturally diverse and economically challenged students from high school through college and place them as effective teachers and committed leaders

 who strengthen schools and communities.

-TSTT is advised by Mrs. Davies and meets at 3 p.m. on the second and fourth Thursdays of the month.
-(The first Thursday is the offial group meeting; the fourth Thursday is for questions, paperwork, and additional information.)
+TSTT is advised by Mrs. Davies and meets at 3 p.m. on the second and fourth Thursday of the month.